Skip to content

 Overview

 Brainfile is designed for AI agent compatibility.
-There are three ways to integrate:
+There are three integration paths:

 3. Agent Hooks — Automatic reminders during development